IDU-CVLab/COV19D/README.md

   volume={abs/2111.11191} <br/>
 }

-Video introducing the topic and the methodology and more is at https://youtu.be/hTOt1HYTRqQ
+- A video introducing the topic, the methodology and more is at https://youtu.be/hTOt1HYTRqQ